cimon-io/ansible-role-nginx/README.md

 ### SSL settings

-The role allows to configure SSL usage for your NGINX server (see `vars/ssl.yml`).
 The variable `nginx_ssl_session_timeout` specifies a time during which a client can reuse the session parameters.

 ```yaml
 nginx_ssl_session_timeout: "1d"  # Use session parameters during 1 day